mlflow/mlflow/docs/source/projects.rst

     types and default values.

 Environment
-    The software environment that should be used to execute project entrypoints.
+    The software environment that should be used to execute project entry points.
 This includes all library dependencies required by the project code.
-MLflow currently supports the following project environments:

-    * **Conda Environments**

-      You can run MLflow Projects inside `Conda <https://conda.io/docs>`_ environments, which support both Python packages and native libraries (e.g, CuDNN or Intel MKL).
-When an MLflow Project specifies a Conda environment, it is activated before project code is executed.

-      By default, MLflow uses the system path to find and execute the ``conda`` binary.
-You can use a different Conda installation by setting the ``MLFLOW_CONDA_HOME`` environment variable;
-      in this case, MLflow attempts to execute the binary at ``$MLFLOW_CONDA_HOME/bin/conda``.

-      For information about including a Conda environment in an MLflow Project, see :ref:`specifying-projects`.

-    * **Docker Containers**

-      You can also run MLflow Projects inside `Docker containers
-      <https://www.docker.com/resources/what-container>`_.
-When an MLflow Project specifies a
-      Docker image, MLflow executes the image, copies the project directory into the resulting container, and invokes the project entrypoint in the container. :ref:`Runs <concepts>` and :ref:`Experiments <organizing-runs-in-experiments>` created by the project are saved to the tracking server specified by your :ref:`tracking URI <where-runs-are-recorded>`.

-    * **System Environments**

-      You can also run MLflow Projects directly in your current system environment.
-This requires all of the project's dependencies to be installed on your system prior to project execution.
+See :ref:`project-environments` for more information about the software environments supported by MLflow Projects.

 You can run any project from a Git URI or from a local directory using the ``mlflow run`` command-line tool, or the :py:func:`mlflow.projects.run` Python API.
 These APIs also allow submitting the